Thousands of business owners are looking for alternative sources to raise finance for starting or growing their business.

 Commercial card is a great way to handle on your day-to-day expenses, boost your cash flow and get more time for the work you love.

 There are hundreds of government grants available for small businesses.
 Government grants are available in all kinds of forms – from reduced costs and free equipment, to cash awards to help your new business grow.
-You can find a list of available grants on GOV.UK or speak to your local council.
+You can find a list of available grants on GOV.UK website or speak to your local council.

 4. Start up loan